-- The assessment of vulnerability will shift from an individual's ability to make their own decisions, to assessing any individual circumstances that make a consumer especially susceptible to harm, particularly where a firm does not act with the appropriate levels of care. - There is a new requirement for firms to provide training to specified staff to enable them to have the knowledge and awareness to understand and recognise consumers in vulnerable circumstances and how to respond to their needs.
+- An individual may be in vulnerable circumstances on a temporary or permanent basis. - The assessment of vulnerability will shift from an individual's ability to make their own decisions, to assessing any individual circumstances that make a consumer especially susceptible to harm, particularly where a firm does not act with the appropriate levels of care. - There is a new requirement for firms to provide training to specified staff to enable them to have the knowledge and awareness to understand and recognise consumers in vulnerable circumstances and how to respond to their needs.
 Training will also need to be provided on the firm's policies, procedures, systems and controls for responding to the needs of consumers in vulnerable circumstances.
 The Guidance on Protecting Consumers in Vulnerable Circumstances (the Vulnerable Guidance) provides more detail as to what this training should cover. - This is not limited to staff in customer-facing roles.
-Staff who perform roles in product design and development, sales and marketing or hold other positions that influence the customer journey must also receive the required training, in addition to persons responsible for overseeing and managing staff in these roles. firms will also be required to personally identify the staff who require training and ensure they complete it.
+Staff who perform roles in product design

-- Firms will be required, at least every two years, to conduct a review to assess if they are meeting the requirements regarding staff training and prepare a report of the findings for the Board.
+- and development, sales and marketing or hold other positions that influence the customer journey must also receive the required training, in addition to persons responsible for overseeing and managing staff in these roles.
+Firms will also be required to personally identify the staff who require training and ensure they complete it. - Firms will be required, at least every two years, to conduct a review to assess if they are meeting the requirements regarding staff training and prepare a report of the findings for the Board.
 No further detail is provided as to what action a Board might be expected to take following consideration of the report. - Firms must also take the necessary steps to protect their customers from 'financial abuse'.
 This is defined broadly to include, in summary, the wrongful or unauthorised taking or withholding etc. of a customer's assets or the obtaining control or wrongfully interfering in the ownership of customers' assets (including e.g. offline and online scams and frauds).
 This overlaps with the requirement under the Business Standards that firms control and manage their affairs and systems to counter the risks to customers of financial abuse. - There are new requirements regarding the new concept of "trusted contact person".
 Firms will be required to facilitate (and establish policies, procedures and systems regarding) personal consumers electing to provide the name and contact information of a 'trusted contact person'.
-A firm may then communicate with that person where there is difficulty communicating with the consumer, financial abuse is suspected or the firm needs to confirm the consumer's contact details or health status or the identity of the consumer's e.g. legal guardian, executor, trustee, holder of power of attorney or decision-making assistant.
-The Guidance on Protecting Consumers in Vulnerable Circumstances suggests personal consumers may choose to nominate a trusted contact person even if they are not in vulnerable circumstances.
+A firm may then communicate with that person where there is difficulty communicating with the consumer, financial abuse is suspected or the firm needs to confirm the consumer's contact details or health status or the identity of the consumer's e.g. legal guardian, executor, trustee.
+The Vulnerable Guidance suggests personal consumers may choose to nominate a trusted contact person even if they are not in vulnerable circumstances.

-Firms must also establish, maintain and adhere to policies and procedures for their employees to report internally concerns that a personal consumer is at risk of financial abuse by any person.
-Firms must also record information (with the consent of the customer) received from the customer of circumstances or facts that suggest they may be a consumer in vulnerable circumstances and must have in place systems and processes on the recording and appropriate accessing of that information regarding the provision of financial services to that consumer.
+- Firms must also establish, maintain and adhere to policies and procedures for their employees to report internally concerns that a personal consumer is at risk of financial abuse by any person.
+Firms must also record information (with the consent of the customer) received from the customer of circumstances or facts that suggest they may be a consumer in vulnerable circumstances and must have in place systems and processes on the recording and appropriate accessing of that information regarding the provision of financial services to that consumer. - Firms must ensure that any information received from a consumer in vulnerable circumstances and maintained as a record is, where permitted by law, accessible to the firm's staff when providing ongoing reasonable assistance to the consumer.